 An example: Jake sells craft supplies, and one of his products is Green Ribbon.
 To track this as a product in the system, he needs to:

 - Navigate to the material can select the Create Resale Product option to create the product and recipe structure.

-- When purchasing more “Green Ribbon” he would then create Expenses to increase the material stock of the product.
+- When purchasing more “Green Ribbon,” he would then create Purchases to increase the material stock of the product.